top of page

 Planning a successful elopement relies a lot on the time of year, week, day you choose!

-Best Time Of Year - Take into consider 2 things: the weather and popular visitation times for tourists.
-Anywhere in the southern U.S. is going to be H.O.T. from end of June to September, and longer the further south you get.
-So I highly advise against planning a wedding in places like Zion National Park and Lake Powell (falls under Glen Canyon National Recreation Area) in the midst of summer.
-On the opposite side of things, many northern and high-altitude parks get snow early in the fall and later in the spring leaving some roads and parts of parks impassible.
-If you're a total snow bunny and love the idea of seeing those snow-capped peaks, it's all about doing your research, being prepared, and being flexible.
+Best Time Of Year - Consider two factors: the weather and peak tourist seasons.
+In the southern U.S., temperatures are extremely hot from late June to September, and even longer the further south you go.
+Therefore, I strongly advise against planning a wedding in places like Zion National Park and Lake Powell (part of Glen Canyon National Recreation Area) during the summer.
+Conversely, many northern and high-altitude parks experience early snowfall in the fall and late snow in the spring, making some roads and park areas inaccessible.
+If you love snowy landscapes, it's crucial to do your research, be prepared, and stay flexible.

-Summer break and holiday weekends are also the busiest times for traveling, so places like Arches and Glacier National Park will be crowded with other visitors.
-So bad that it really just ruins the experience entirely.
-Plus, those two parks specifically have reservation systems that you need to use months in advance to even enter the park.
-So if you're looking for privacy, good weather, and low-stress, planning in the fall and spring can be great options!
+Summer break and holiday weekends are also peak travel times, meaning places like Arches and Glacier National Park will be crowded with visitors.
+This can significantly diminish the experience.
+Additionally, both parks have reservation systems that require you to book months in advance just to enter.
+For those seeking privacy, favorable weather, and minimal stress, planning a visit in the fall and spring is an excellent choice!

-Best Time Of Day - My favorite time of day to shoot an elopement in the busy season is at sunrise.
-And I know that early wakeup is not ideal for most people, but hear me out - not only is it much cooler in the summer months, but there are far less people to battle with for parking and great scenery.
-Plus the lighting at that time of day is absolute magic!
-Sunset is also a great time for photos and ceremonies, though you're much more likely to encounter other people during your experience if you choose somewhere easily accessible to other guests.
+Best Time Of Day - My preferred time for capturing an elopement during the busy season is at sunrise.
+While an early wake-up might not appeal to everyone, consider this: it's cooler in the summer, and there are far fewer people competing for parking and scenic views.
+Plus, the lighting at that time is truly magical!
+Sunset is also a wonderful time for photos and ceremonies, but you're more likely to encounter others if you choose a location that is easily accessible.

-Best Time of the Week - if you can, I highly recommend choosing a weekday over a weekend!
-Again - avoiding crowds is a huge way to assure that you're able to enjoy your wedding day.
+Best Time of the Week - If possible, I highly recommend opting for a weekday instead of a weekend!
+Avoiding crowds is key to ensuring you can fully enjoy your wedding day.

 5. Leave No Trace